 - Humphrey-Turpen 69kV Transmission Project: This project is planned to build a 69 kV line that will connect from the existing Humphrey Substation located on Riggs and Lindsay Road to the existing Turpen Substation located on Appleby and Lindsay Road.

 - Hartman Project: This project will support a commercial customer in the Elliot Road Technology Corridor in Mesa with new electric infrastructure.

-- Perales Project: This project is planned to build a 69 kV line extension and a new distribution substation near Ellsworth and Warner roads to support planned commercial and residential load growth in the area.
+- Perales Project: This project was completed and in-service on April 30, 2021.
+In this project, a 69 kV line extension and a new distribution substation were built near Ellsworth and Warner roads to support planned commercial and residential load growth in the area.